Yayaka/Yayaka/specification/actions.md

 ## get-token

-An action to fetch a token for authorizing a service.
+An action to fetch a token to authenticate a user.
-Identity services MUST return different tokens every time for every services.
+Identity services MUST return different tokens for each host.

 - Destination MUST be an identity service.
 - Sender MUST be an authorized presentation service.
 - Payload has following properties.
   - MUST **user-id** string
-  - MUST **host** string
-  - MUST **service** string
+  - MUST **presentation-host** string

 ### Answer